SamSerra7/Django-Blog/README.md

 # Django-Blog
-A backend blog created in Python (Django)
+A basic blog created in Python (Django)